 Wulf von Schimmelmann was Chief Executive Officer of Deutsche Postbank AG from 1999 to 2007, where he transformed the organization from a check processing division of Deutsche Post to one of Germany's leading retail banks.
 Since 2008, he has served as Chairman of the Supervisory Board of Deutsche Post DHL AG, an international leader in mail and logistics services.
-He also serves as a member of the Supervisory Board of Maxingvest AG and a member of the Supervisory Board of Allianz Deutschland AG.
+He also serves as a member of the Supervisory Board of Allianz Deutschland AG.
 Prior to his lengthy career in banking, he was a partner at McKinsey & Co., working in Switzerland, the US and Germany.
 Mr. von Schimmelmann was also previously a director of Western Union Company, a member of the Supervisory Board of Deutsche Teleknow and Chair of BAWAG P.S.K.
 Mr. von Schimmelmann received a degree in economic sciences and his Ph.D. in economics from the University of Zurich.

-Board/committee membership 2014 atten dance Other publi c company board n nemberships
+Board/committee membership 2014 attendar nce Other pub lic company board meml berships

-Board 6 of 6 100% Accenture plc
+Board 6 of 6 100% Accenture e plc

-Audit 7 of 7 100% Deutsche I Deutsche Post DHL AG
+Audit 7 of 7 100% Deutsche Post DHL AG

-Total 13 of 13 100% Allianz De utschland AG
+Total 13 of 13 100% Allianz De eutschland AG

-Total shares Ownership multiple

-Securities held and DSUs Total market value of annual retainer
+Securities held Total shares and DSUs Total market value Ownership multiple of annual retainer

 Common shares RSUs DSUs Options

-16,590 16,590 \$676,872 3.38x
+- 16,590 16.590 \$676,872 3.38x